po5/trackselect/README.md

 ## Usage
 Play a file with english audio and/or a "Signs/Songs" track set as default.
-Default settings will select non-dub audio and subtitle tracks (intended for anime)
+Default settings will select non-dub audio and subtitle tracks (intended for anime).